smarr/SOMns/README.md

 Introduction
 ------------

-Newspeak is a dynamic, class-based, purely object-oriented language in the tradition of Smalltalk and Self.
-SOMns is an implementation of the [Newspeak Specification Version 0.0.95][spec] derived from the [SOM][SOM](Simple Object Machine) class libraries, and based on the [TruffleSOM][TSOM].
-Thus, SOMns is implemented using the [Truffle framework][T] and runs on the JVM platform.
+Newspeak is a dynamic, class-based, object-oriented language in the tradition of Smalltalk and Self.
+SOMns is an implementation of the [Newspeak Specification Version 0.0.95][spec] derived from the [SOM][SOM] (Simple Object Machine) class libraries, and based on [TruffleSOM][TSOM].
+It is implemented using the [Truffle framework][T] and runs on the JVM platform.

+Truffle provides just-in-time compilation based on the Graal compiler, which enables SOMns to reach [performance that is on par][AWFY] with state-of-the-art VMs for dynamic languages, including V8.

 A simple Hello World program looks like: